WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Chard Hayward, Louise Howitt, Deborah Coulls

-It’s funny to think that some films out there suffering from identity disorder; may it be comedies or drama, adventure flicks or horror films, there are titles in which it can’t seem to make up their minds to what it really wanted to be.
-While some producers take the easy way and combine two genres together, some movies like Lady, Stay Dead struggles to provide the best of each genre can offer and ends up “strangely unique”.
+It’s funny to think that some films out there are suffering from identity disorder; may it be comedies or dramas, adventure flicks or horror films, there are titles in which they can’t seem to make up their minds to what it really wanted to be.
+While some producers take the easy way and combine two genres together, some movies like Lady, Stay Dead (1981) struggles to provide the best of each genre can offer and ends up “strangely unique”.

-Now with blood on his hands, Gordon tries to hide away the body, killing a concerned neighbor and his dog, but just when he thought he bumped off the only witness to his crime, Marie’s sister, Jenny, came later that day to house-sit.
+Now with blood on his hands, Gordon tries to hide away the body, killing a concerned neighbor and his dog along the way, but just when he thought he's walking out of this fiasco scot-free, Marie’s sister, Jenny, arrives later that day to house-sit.
 Immediately smitten, Mason shifts his attention to court Jenny, trapping her inside the house as he mocks and stalks her in every opportunity possible.
-Jenny now has no choice but to deal with an emotionally dangerous man and try to stay alive.
+Jenny now has no choice but to deal with the emotionally dangerous man and try to stay alive.

-With a title like Lady, Stay Dead, you wouldn't expect this to be a slasher movie; if anything, I did expect a comical thriller under the vein of Weekend at Bernie’s hearing the title alone.
-Fairly enough, however, director Terry Bourke chucked in some stalk-and-slash action in the middle portion of the film where Jenny became well aware of Mason’s twisted intentions.
-For the rest of the movie, I saw more grindhouse thriller than bodycounting.
+With a title like Lady, Stay Dead (1981), you wouldn't expect this to be a slasher movie; if anything, I was thinking it'll be a comedic crime thriller under the vein of Weekend at Bernie’s (1989) hearing the title alone.
+Fairly enough, however, director Terry Bourke chucked in some stalk-and-slash action in the middle portion of the film where Jenny becomes well aware of Mason’s twisted intentions.
+For the rest of the movie, I saw more grindhouse horror thriller than bodycounting.

-Eventually, the film shifts back to being a thriller with a shootout scene that seems to place the movie in a hastier pace and added a higher kill count, with the latter featuring one of the most unfortunate victims in slasher history.
-The final product undeniably looked messy but at least it did made an effort to do something different from the majority of slashers coming out on that decade and be exploitative fun all the same time.
+Eventually, the film shifts back to being a thriller with a shootout scene that seems to place the movie in a hastier pace with an added higher kill count, the latter featuring one of the most unfortunate victims in slasher history.
+The final product undeniably looks messy, but it at least did make an effort to do something different from the majority of slashers coming out for its time and be exploitative fun all the same time.

 Bodycount: